 More information and charts on cage sizes: ARBA Recommendations for the Care of Rabbits and Cavies

 If you are building a cage, the flooring should be ½ x 1” galvanized 14-gauge wire (not hardware cloth).
 This is sturdy enough to support their weight and has a small enough weave that it’s not too hard on their feet.
 The holes are large enough for poop to fall through (sitting in pee or poop is bad for their feet).
-It’s nice to have a resting board on the cage floor for a little foot relief from the wire as well.
-The rest of the cage can be made of 1” x 2” wire.
-(If you have a problem with rodents or snakes in your area, you might want to go with a smaller weave wire for all of the cage.)
+It’s nice to have a resting board or mat on the cage floor for a little foot relief from the wire as well.

 This article contains affiliate links.
 If you click and buy, I make a commission.
 Newton thanks you for making his life cushy (he’s totally spoiled). ❤